ITALY – PIEDMONT & Seborga – The Trip

 The industrial city of Ivrea is located in the Piedmont region and developed as the testing ground for Olivetti, a manufacturer of typewriters, mechanical calculators and office computers.
 It comprises a large factory and buildings designed to serve the administration and social services, as well as residential units.
 Designed by leading Italian urban planners and architects, mostly between the 1930s and the 1960s, this architectural ensemble reflects the ideas of the Community Movement (Movimento Comunità).
 A model social project, Ivrea expresses a modern vision of the relationship between industrial production and architecture.

 Founded in 1908 by Camillo Olivetti, the Industrial City of Ivrea is an industrial and socio-cultural project of the 20th century.
 The Olivetti Company manufactured typewriters, mechanical calculators and desktop computers.
 Ivrea represents a model of the modern industrial city and a response to the challenges posed by rapid industrial change.
-It is therefore able to exhibit a response and a contribution to 20th century theories of urbanism and industrialisation.
-Ivrea’s urban form and buildings were designed by some of the best-known Italian architects and town-planners of the period from the 1930s to the 1960s, under the direction of Adriano Olivetti.
+It is, therefore, able to exhibit a response and a contribution to 20th-century theories of urbanism and industrialization.
+Ivrea’s urban form and buildings were designed by some of the best-known Italian architects and town planners of the period from the 1930s to the 1960s, under the direction of Adriano Olivetti.
 The city is comprised of buildings for manufacturing, administration, social services and residential uses, reflecting the ideas of the Movimento Comunità (Community Movement) which was founded in Ivrea in 1947 based on Adriano Olivetti’s 1945 book l’Ordine politico delle Comunità (The Political Order of Communities).

 I looked up WHS sites and found none but an Olivetti Museum that did not seem to exist anymore.
 But I saw the factory from the outside!